Our law firm is taking on new Truvada lawsuits and other HIV drug injury lawsuits involving kidney or bone injuries in all 50 states.

-Viread® and Truvada® are two of the first brand-name drugs developed by Gilead Sciences for the treatment of HIV.
-Viread and Truvada both use tenofovir disoproxil fumarate (TDF), a new type of antiviral drug that was one of the first effective treatments for slowing the HIV virus.
+Viread® and Truvada® are two of the first brand-name drugs developed by Gilead Sciences to treat HIV.
+Viread and Truvada both use tenofovir disoproxil fumarate (TDF), a new type of antiviral drug that was one of the first effective treatments for slowing HIV.

 Patients who used TDF drugs like Viread and Truvada are now filing product liability lawsuits against Gilead.
 If you took a Gilead HIV drug and suffered kidney damage or bone problems, you may be entitled to financial compensation.
 You can get a free online consultation today.

-Let’s being with the latest Truvada lawsuit update.
+Let’s begin with the latest Truvada lawsuit update.